 It is time to not only focus on an era "after 2050", but we have to think about how we can make our immediate future of mobility more environmentally friendly.

 Biofuels can and must play an important role.
-Biofuel processes have long been available (2), which are not only cheaper and more environmentally friendly than fossil fuels, but also have a positive impact on food production.
+Biofuel processes have long been available (2) that are not only cheaper and more environmentally friendly than fossil fuels, but also have a positive effect on food production.
 A fraction of the money we spend today on mobility after 2050 would be enough to secure an affordable and environmentally friendly fuel supply, including the infrastructure.
-We only have to let go of the influence of oil companies on politics and their populist “anti-biofuel campaign”.
+We just have to get rid of the influence of the oil companies on politics and their populist “anti-biofuel campaign”.

 (2) 3rd generation biofuel

 In another article Bernhard Ahlers goes into the history of Bioethanol in Germany .